danmasta/lo/README.md

 ```

 ### Browser
-This package exports a browser entry point which excludes functions that depend on node specific APIs and includes some browser specific types.
-If you use a bundler it should automatically be able to resolve the browser entry point.
-If you want to explicity import it you can do that too:
+A browser entrypoint is also exported, which excludes functions that depend on node specific APIs, and includes some browser specific types.
+If you use a bundler it should be able to automatically resolve the browser entrypoint.
+If you want to explicity import it, you can do that too:
 ```js
 import lo from 'lo/browser';
 ```

 ### Collections
-This package is different from other utility libraries in that it defines *collection types* for iteration.
-By default, if it is not a collection type, it is iterated as a whole object.
+This package defines specific [*collection types*](#collection-types) for iteration.
+By default, if it is not a collection type, it is iterated as a one-object collection.

 #### Collection Types
 The current collection types are defined as: